dafny-lang/dafny/docs/_includes/Statements.md

 and whatever other computations or control flow are desired.
- * The caller and callee can have any (positive) number of output arguments, as long as the callee's first out-parameter has a failure-compatible type and the caller's first out-parameter type matches 'PropagateFailure`.
+ * The caller and callee can have any (positive) number of output arguments, as long as the callee's first out-parameter has a failure-compatible type and the caller's first out-parameter type matches `PropagateFailure`.
  * If there is more than one LHS, the LHSs must denote different l-values, unless the RHS is a list of expressions and the corresponding RHS values are equal.
  * The LHS l-values are evaluated before the RHS method call, in case the method call has side-effects or return values that modify the l-values prior to assignments being made.